Effective Solutions for Septic System Drainage Problems

 Here are some things you can do to prevent problems with your septic tank system in a high groundwater area:

 • Design a system that is specifically designed for high groundwater areas.
-These systems are typically designed with a larger drainfield or a mound system, which raises the drainfield above the level of the groundwater.
+These systems usually have a larger drainfield.
+Alternatively, a mound system raises the drainfield above the level of the groundwater.

 • Have your septic tank pumped regularly.
 This will help to remove solids that can clog the drainfield.